manuelsanti1986/en-605-787-jhu-front-end-dev/index.md

 - **Solution Link:**
     - [Module 5 Solution](https://manuelsanti1986.github.io/jhu-front-end-dev/module5-solution)

-- **Description:** This assigment was dedicated to learn the basics of using JavaScript to manipulate the DOM (Document Object Model).
+- **Description:** This assigment was dedicated to learn the basics of using JavaScript to manipulate the DOM (Document Object Model) and using Ajax.

 ### Assignment Submission Reminders